David-Kasilia/David-Kasilia/README.md

 ## About Me
 I am David from Nairobi, Kenya.
 I'm a remote Software Developer 🖥️, Currently studying at Microverse.
 I develop android applications using Kotlin as one of my favorite programming languages.
 I am passionate about developing software.
 Some of the programming languages I am familiar with include: Kotlin, JavaScript, HTML, and CSS.
 I am skilling up to become a Full-Stack developer which has always been my dream.
+I'm open to new remote job opportunities.

 ## Skills and Experience
 <ul>